We are bringing together corporate services across the APS to help boost our ability to deliver public service.

-The Shared Services Transformation Initiative was established in the 2019-20 Financial Year and is a progression from the former Shared Services Program, which started in 2016.
+The journey to corporate shared services started with the Shared Services Program in 2015.
 The Shared Services Transformation Initiative is a whole of Government approach and part of the Government’s vision for a smarter, more productive and more sustainable public sector.

 The initiative, stewarded by the Department of Finance (Finance), is an APS-wide program for the provision of common services through the Provider (hubs) and the transition of agencies into these hubs.

 Why is this important?

 The Shared Services Transformation Initiative is part of the Government’s vision for a smarter, more productive and more sustainable public sector.
 The initiative will dramatically transform the way the public service operates by reforming and standardising traditional operating models.

 The initiative aims to ensure the APS is better positioned to respond to the challenges of a rapidly changing environment and tight fiscal circumstances.

 With the challenges we are facing in 2020 (including the bushfires and COVID-19), productivity and efficiency are more important than ever.
 In particular, COVID-19 has changed the way Australians work, putting mobility, collaboration and data at the centre of discussions within the public service.
 The initiative highlights the need for technologies that support these vitally important government priorities.